Robust Universal Inference For Misspecified Models: Robust Universal Inference

 Figure~\ref{fig:schematic_approx_set} shows a schematic diagram to illustrate the notion of approximate coverage.
 When $\nu = 1$, i.e. we invert an exact test, we guarantee that with probability at least $1 - \alpha$, the set $C_{\nu,\alpha,n}$ contains $\projdist$.
 On the other hand, when $\nu > 1$ we only guarantee that the intersection of $C_{\nu,\alpha,n}$ with the collection of $\nu$-approximate projections (in cyan) is non-empty.

 The set $\projdist_\nu$ is a collection of distributions that are as close to $\truedist$ as $\projdist$ (up to a factor $\nu$).
-The approximate confidence set guarantee is most meaningful when $\nu$ is close to 1, or when the model misspecification is not too extreme, i.e. $\rho(\truedist \| \projdist)$ is small.
+The approximate confidence set guarantee is most meaningful when $\nu$ is close to 1, or when the model misspecification is not too extreme, i.e. $\rho(\truedist \| \projdist)$ is small. { The approximate confidence set requires some care to interpret.
+In practice we are sometimes interested in constructing a confidence set for a \emph{functional} $\psi: \mathcal{P} \mapsto \mathbb{R}^d$ of the projection distribution (say, its mean).
+A $\nu$-approximate confidence set for $\widetilde{P}$ does not in general yield an approximate confidence set for $\psi(\widetilde{P})$ except under strong regularity conditions which allow us to relate the divergence $\rho$ between two distributions to a distance between their induced functional values (for instance, differentiability in quadratic mean \citep{vaart_asymptotic_1998}). }

 \begin{theorem} Let $\pilot \in \model$ be any estimate of $\projdist$ based on $\Data_1$.
 Suppose that our approximate relative fit tests are valid, and satisfy the condition in~\eqref{ass:powerless}.
 Then, the approximate robust universal confidence set $C_{\nu,\alpha,n}$ is a uniformly valid $\nu$-approximate confidence set for $\projdist$: